psychemedia/middle-english-romances/sir-amadace.md

 He schall wyn her theyrp.

-" Thou schalt cum theder also gay
+"Thou schalt cum theder also gay
 As any eyrthely mon may;

 In thi feylyschyppe schall be non.